 It is so simple, yet it is so good that now gado-gado has become popular in many parts of the world, and seen varieties of recipe tweaks.

 What is gado-gado?

-Anyway, gado-gado is like a salad with peanut sauce, and it’s originally from Jakarta.
-Traditionally, it is made with boiled Kangkung (water spinach), kacang Panjang (yardlong beans), carrots, and eggs, fresh raw lettuce, cucumber, cabbage, and beansprouts.
-And it’s topped up with spicy peanut sauce and kerupuk (prawn crackers).
+It is originally from Jakarta.
+Traditionally, it is made with blanched Kangkung (water spinach), kacang Panjang (yardlong beans), carrots, cabbage and bean sprouts, fresh raw lettuce, cucumber, boiled eggs and potatoes.
+And it’s topped up with spicy peanut sauce as its dressing and garnished with kerupuk (prawn crackers).